Deep-MI/FastSurfer/Docker/README.md

                       --seg_only
 ```

+##### Docker Flags:
-* The --gpus flag is used to access GPU resources.
-Specify how many GPUs to use: In the example above, _all_ will use all available GPUS.
-To use a single one (e.g. GPU 0), set --gpus device=0.
-To use multiple specific ones (e.g. GPU 0, 1 and 3), set --gpus '"device=0,1,3"'.
+* `--gpus`: This flag is used to access GPU resources.
+With it, you can also specify how many GPUs to use.
+In the example above, _all_ will use all available GPUS.
+To use a single one (e.g. GPU 0), set `--gpus device=0`.
+To use multiple specific ones (e.g. GPU 0, 1 and 3), set `--gpus "device=0,1,3"`.
-* The -v command mounts your data and output directory into the docker image.
-Inside it is visible under the name following the colon (in this case /data or /output).
+* `-v`: This commands mount your data, output and directory with the FreeSurfer license file into the docker container.
+Inside the container these are visible under the name following the colon (in this case /data, /output, and /fs_license).
-* The --rm flag takes care of removing the container once the analysis finished.
+* `--rm`: The flag takes care of removing the container once the analysis finished.
-* Optionally, you can add a -d flag to run in detached mode (no screen output and you return to shell)
+* `-d`: This is optional.
+You can add this flag to run in detached mode (no screen output and you return to shell)
-* Again, the --user $(id -u):$(id -g) part automatically runs the container with your group- _(id -g)_ and user-id _(id -u)_
+* `--user $(id -u):$(id -g)`: This part automatically runs the container with your group- (id -g) and user-id (id -u).
+All generated files will then belong to the specified user.
+Without the flag, the docker container will be run as root.

-* Also here, the paths after --i_dir and --o_dir refer to local paths inside the container, as they were mapped above with the -v commands.
+Note, that the paths following `--t1`, and `--sd` are inside the container, not global paths on your system, so they should point to the places where you mapped these paths above with the `-v` arguments.

+A directory with the name as specified in `--sid` (here subjectX) will be created in the output directory.
+So in this example output will be written to /home/user/my_fastsurfer_analysis/subjectX/ .
+Make sure the output directory is empty, to avoid overwriting existing files.

 All other flags are identical to the ones explained on the main page [README](../README.md).

 ### Example 5: Build CPU FastSurferCNN container (segmentation only)
 In order to build the docker image for FastSurferCNN (segmentation only; on CPU; no FreeSurfer needed) simply go to the parent directory (FastSurfer) and execute the docker build command directly: